Medical Termination of Pregnancy Act, 1971 and its Recent Amendments

 The act of 1971 has provided guidelines and timeframes by which a doctor carrying out the abortion is protected from criminal proceedings.
 But the pregnant woman still did not get the complete authority of decision.
 Indian law suffers from this problematic approach of legislation that limits the rights of women.

 Bombay High Court in 2008 denied a woman abortion, whose 26 weeks fetus was diagnosed with a congenital heart defect.
-The petitioners argued for permission of abortion based on the law that abortion will be allowed beyond 20 weeks and up to 24 weeks if fetus develops abnormalities, but the court rejected the plea and said that abortion beyond 24 weeks will not be allowed even if fetus develops abnormalities.
-The law which is applicable to 24 weeks could not be applied to 26 weeks even after all the conditions were same.
-The court said that it cannot read down the law for this particular matter as it would amount to virtually taking over the powers of Legislature.
+The petitioners argued for permission of abortion based on the law that abortion will be allowed beyond 20 weeks and up to 24 weeks if the fetus develops abnormalities, but the court rejected the plea and said that abortion beyond 24 weeks will not be allowed even if the fetus develops abnormalities.
+The law which is applicable to 24 weeks could not be applied to 26 weeks even after all the conditions were the same.
+The court said that it cannot read down the law for this particular matter as it would amount to virtually taking over the powers of the Legislature.

 What if the Pregnancy is not known?

 Everyone has heard stories that a woman went to the hospital with stomach pain and returned with a baby.
 So what is this that women are suffering from?
 It is not that they don’t know how reproduction works or they are in denial.
 But these are the results of what is known as CRYPTIC pregnancy- when a woman doesn’t find out she’s pregnant until 20 weeks or later — which affects 1 in 450 women.